The Sine Institute Fellows Application is now open. Learn more.

-Fellows are required to be in-residence for multiple days per week of the semester, including weekly office hours (2 hours each week).
-Throughout the semester, each Fellow will hold six study group meetings with 12-15 students each.
-Fellows will participate in two forums in their area of focus, as well as events and programming activities organized throughout the semester by the Sine Institute, School of Public Affairs, and American University.
+Fellows are required to be in-residence for multiple days per week of the semester, including office hours (6 hours per semester).
+Throughout the semester, each Fellow will hold 5 study group meetings.
+Fellows will participate in two forums in their area of focus, as well as events and programming activities organized throughout the semester by the Sine Institute and American University.
 Fellows will be compensated $50,000 per semester, without benefits.
-There may be opportunities for housing in the university-owned apartments in the Berkshire.

 Institute Fellows will be selected via a Sine Institute selection committee.
-Applications due on November 21, 2018, and notifications will be provided by December 14, 2018.
+Applications due on September 27, 2019.